ypaulsussman/learning-log/src/pages/index.md

 So, while the intent here is purely selfish - a spur for my own extracurricular, professional, personal development - I do need you to exist, if only as a possibility.

-A stick to the carrot of \${writing and coding for fun}.
+A stick to the carrot of `${writing and coding for fun}`.

 A friendly threat, from a well-meaning neighbor.

-Thank you, for for stopping by. :)
+Thank you, reader, for for stopping by. :)

 ## OK, sure, cool, whatever.
 What’s next?